Wilbur Ross: Taiwan Semiconductor hopes to bring supply chain to US

 Continue Reading Below

-The $12 billion factory will employ 1,600 high-tech workers and produce a 5-millimeter chip, smaller and more powerful than the 7-mm chips currently considered state of the art.
+The $12 billion factory will employ 1,600 high-tech workers and produce a 5mm chip, smaller and more powerful than the 7mm chips currently considered state of the art.
 The smaller the chip, the more powerful it is.

 The company “hopes to bring their supply chain with them,“ Commerce Secretary Wilbur Ross told FOX Business’ Maria Bartiromo on Friday.